hknutzen/Netspoc/language.markdown

 An area denotes a part of the topology which is delimited by a set of managed interfaces.
 An area typically spans multiple security zones.
-Areas are used to easily denote all networks or security zones of some part of the topology.
+Areas are used

+- to easily denote all networks or security zones of some part of the topology,

+- to inherit attributes `nat` or `owner` to enclosed security zones and networks or

+- to inherit `router_attributes` to managed routers inside the area.

 Use attributes `border` or `inclusive_border` to define interfaces which are border of the area. `border` is exclusive.
 The router of the